 Two summers ago, I experienced my first earthquake.
 The whole building where I was working shuddered and the ground shifted.
-It was my first earthquake (we don’t get many of these in Maryland) and my whole being went into panic mode.
-By the time I had made it outside for our evacuation, however, I was cataloguing everything around me to ensure that while the earth had moved, the center of my world had remained still.
+It was my first earthquake (we don’t get many of these in Maryland).
+Because of this, my whole being went into panic mode.
+By the time I had made it outside for our evacuation, however, I catalogued everything around me to ensure that while the earth had moved, the center of my world had remained still.

-Should it be connected to Common Core?
+Should it connect to Common Core?
 Yes.
 Does this need to be difficult?
 No!
-It’s all about finding the natural inroads between Common Core standards and the Arts and then pairing them effectively to both identify, measure, and assess student growth.
-The key lies in recognizing that we are already doing much of what is being asked – we are now simply being required to document our process.
+It’s all about finding the natural inroads between Common Core standards and the Arts.
+Then, pairing them effectively to both identify, measure, and assess student growth.
+The key lies in recognizing that we are already doing much of what is being asked, and now all that’s being required is documenting our process.

 Let’s start with a few questions

 - Do you pre-assess your students to determine their prior knowledge?

 - Is there a goal you have in mind for each student in your class based upon their own starting point?

 - Do you differentiate your instruction to actively help students to achieve their own personal best?

 - Do you assess a final project?

 If you answered yes to these questions, then you already have 90% of the frame for a high-quality Student Learning Objective or Student Growth Target.
 We use all of these pieces as part of data that we analyze to make a decision about where we want to help our students grow and how we plan to get them there.

 Here are a few tips for getting started with writing Student Learning Objectives or Student Growth Targets in the Arts: